justgu1/hard/README.md

 > **Work in Progress**
 > This project is still under development.
 Some features may be incomplete or subject to change.

-> Currently, `Hard` is supported on Linux OS.
+> Currently, `Hard` is only supported on Linux.
 For Windows users, it can be run using WSL (Windows Subsystem for Linux).
+Mac support has not been tested (I don't have a Mac to test it).

 ## Overview